 Key Decision Factors for Port and Route Selection

-Choosing between these ports requires a multi-faceted analysis that goes beyond a simple comparison of shipping quotes.
+Choosing between these ports requires an analysis that goes beyond a simple comparison of shipping quotes.

 Total Landed Cost Analysis

-The “cheapest” port is not always the one with the lowest freight rate.
-A comprehensive analysis must include ocean freight charges, port handling fees, customs duties, inland transport costs, insurance premiums, and a contingency for potential demurrage from delays.
+The “cheapest” port isn’t always the one with the lowest freight rate.
+A comprehensive analysis must include ocean freight, port handling fees, customs duties, inland transport, insurance, and a contingency for potential demurrage from delays.
 This holistic view provides a true picture of each option’s financial impact.

 Infrastructure and Road Conditions